I really like the BRIMNES bed frame but I also do miss that there’s no headboard.

 Maybe I could even use LINNMON connecting hardware for this as well.

-As you mentioned that the bed would not be against a wall, if I were you, I would make additional shelves for the open back.
-And add a piece of wood at the bottom to create more storage.
+As you mentioned that the bed would not be against a wall, if I were you, I would add a piece of wood along the bottom to close up the gaps.
+Then cut additional laminate shelves for the open back to really turn the back into a full-fledged storage headboard.
 Use iron-on edge banding tape to cover up the exposed edges.

-You’ll still need to secure it to the BRIMNES bed to prevent it from falling over.
-A few screws through the BRIMNES headboard’s legs to the bed and straight brackets on both sides should do the trick.
+Lastly, don’t forget to secure your new standalone headboard to the BRIMNES bed to prevent it from falling over.
+A few screws through the BRIMNES headboard’s legs to the bed and brackets on both sides should do the trick.